onyxwizard/freecodecamp/README.md

 # 🌟 My FreeCodeCamp Learning Journey 🌟

 ### 📖 Description:
-Embarking on an exciting journey to master **Responsive Web Design** and **JavaScript Algorithms** through FreeCodeCamp's comprehensive courses!
+Embarking on an exciting journey to master both **Responsive Web Design** and **Scientific Computing with Python** through FreeCodeCamp's comprehensive courses!
 This README will guide you through the key concepts I'll be learning and how it contributes to my growth as a developer.
 Feel free to follow my progress on my [FreeCodeCamp Profile](https://www.freecodecamp.org/onyxwizard) 🚀.

 ## 🎯 What Will I Learn?